-I Now Own Three Pairs Of Amazon's $13 Hot-Girl Sunglasses
+I Bought 3 Pairs Of These $13 Amazon Hot-Girl Sunglasses

 “

-I usually buy $60 sunglasses and these can compete head to head with the more expensive brands.
+I usually buy $60 sunglasses and these can go head to head with the more expensive brands.
 Value is crazy good.

 Amazon Reviewer